How to Get Rid of Razor Bumps

 Because the skin in that area is especially sensitive, it also requires the most care.
 "For the bikini area, I still recommend following a shave with cold water and an aftershave,” Butterfield tells The Knot.
 "That said, you want to stay as natural as possible, because let's be real: This is one area in which you don't want to risk it!"

 You now know what causes razor bumps and how to get rid of them—hopefully, as quickly as they came.
-Still, according to both Kanchanapoomi Levin and Butterfield, the real trick is treating your skin before you start shaving, which will help you minimize the chance of getting razor burn in the first place.
+Still, according to both Kanchanapoomi Levin and Butterfield, the real trick is learning how to prevent razor bumps before they start.
+Treating your skin before you start shaving, our experts advise, will help you minimize the chance of getting razor burn in the first place.

 So next time you get ready to lather up, keep this in mind to prevent razor bumps: